gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 Large parts of our information society rely on the following capabilities of cryptography.

-- Authenticity: We verify that we communicate with the right entity, before we send content.
+- Authenticity: We verify that we communicate with the right entity, before we send or receive content.
-- Integrity: We verify that the message we received is the one sent.
+- Integrity: We verify that the message we received is the one that was sent.
 - Privacy: We communicate with each other and the content is known to us only.

 This context focuses on these three capabilities, but cryptography comes with others as well.

 # Classic Method